Scroll To Top

 It's going to be harder to overturn marriage equality than Republicans think — but that doesn't mean they won't try.

-Donald Trump hasn't even been in office two months and Republicans have already begun asking the U.S. Supreme Court to overturn its landmark ruling that granted same-sex couples the right to marry nationally.
-While the court doesn't seem too eager to revisit the case, that could change as political pressure mounts from the right.
+Since Donald Trump took office, the GOP has been pushing the U.S. Supreme Court to overturn its landmark ruling that granted same-sex couples the right to marry nationally.
+While the court doesn't seem too eager to revisit the case, that could change as political pressure mounts from the right, including from notorious homophobe Kim Davis.

 Here's everything you need to know about the state of marriage equality in the U.S., and how that could change.